 TorrentPrivacy does its pricing a little differently than most companies.

 As you can see, rather than offering more functionality for higher prices, TorrentPrivacy simply offers discounted rates for longer commitment periods.
-They also throw in their free VPN service if you go with their two-year plan, which is a nice touch if you’re ready to commit to two years of service.

 The prices themselves are more-or-less average, and there’s a 30-day money-back guarantee thrown in for all of the plans, as well, in case you’re concerned about getting your money’s worth.